Introduction

 Enforcement Mechanisms

-- Writ or Warrant of Control: Allows seizure of debtor's goods.
+Writ or Warrant of Control: Authorizes the seizure and sale of the debtor's assets to satisfy the judgment debt.

-- Charging Order: Secures debt against debtor's property.
+Charging Order: Secures the debt against the debtor's property, such as real estate or shares.

-- Attachment of Earnings Order: Requires employer deductions from wages.
+Attachment of Earnings Order: Directs the debtor's employer to deduct amounts from the debtor's wages.

 The Doctrine of Precedent

-- Court of Appeal binds lower courts and usually itself
+- Court of Appeal decisions bind lower courts and generally bind the Court of Appeal itself.

 Practical Examples